aidandomondon/comebacksunday/README.md

 After posting closes, you are free to _look_ at your feed throughout the week, but you can rest assured that there won't be any new additions until next Sunday!

 # Code

+ComeBackSunday is an open-source social network.
+You are free to deploy your own instance on your own servers.

 This is a Python web application written in Django.
 It is currently hosted on PythonAnywhere.